Free Consultation · Call 24/7

 What is Dyskinetic Cerebral Palsy?

 Dyskinetic cerebral palsy is a neurological disorder characterized by involuntary movements that worsen when you attempt to control them.
-Like other types of cerebral palsy, dyskinetic CP may be caused by an avoidable brain injury before, during, or after birth.
+Like other types of cerebral palsy, dyskinetic cerebral palsy may result from an avoidable brain injury before, during, or after birth.
 A birth injury lawyer may be able to help you file a medical malpractice lawsuit and seek damages for your child’s injuries and suffering.

-Cerebral palsy (cerebral palsy) is a group of neurological disorders that affect a person’s coordination, movement, and posture.
-Dyskinetic cerebral palsy, also known as athetoid cerebral palsy, is characterized by involuntary movements that worsen when you try to control them.
-The more the patient attempts to control the movement, the worse it gets.
+Cerebral palsy is a group of neurological disorders that affect a person’s coordination, movement, and posture.
+Dyskinetic cerebral palsy is characterized by involuntary movements that worsen when you try to control them.

 If your child has been diagnosed with dyskinetic cerebral palsy, contact Levin & Perconti to learn about your legal rights and options.